KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Time:</b> \(O(mn)\)</div>
 - <div><b>Space:</b> \(O(m)\)</div>

-## Approach 3: Reduce to Substring Problem (Attempt 1: String, indexOf) ⭐
+## Approach 3: Reduction to Substring Problem (Attempt 1: String, indexOf) ⭐
 Another approach to this problem is to reduce it to the substring problem first.
 The algorithm for this approach consists of 3 steps:
 1. Serialize s - traverse the bigger tree s and store the order of the traversal in `string_s`
 2. Serialize t - traverse the smaller tree t and store the order of the traversal in `string_t`